 Setting up a free zone company is straightforward if you have basic knowledge.
 Key steps include selecting a business activity, registering your brand name and license, and meeting legal requirements such as compliance with local labor laws, as set by the specific free zone authority.
 While the Dubai Free Zones Council has standard requirements across free zones, individual free zones may have additional regulations based on their unique mandates.

-However, some companies in Dubai free zones need free zone visas along with a business license for operations where physical presence is required.
-Businesses that hire staff or require physical office space visas are essential.
+However, some companies in Dubai’s free zones need free zone visas along with a business license for operations where physical presence is required.
+For businesses that hire staff or require physical office space, visas are essential.
 According to the Dubai Multi Commodities Centre (DMCC), companies operating within the specific jurisdiction must secure employment visas for their employees to comply with UAE labor laws.
-But Still, some freezone companies operate with no visa requirements including companies for online activities.
+But still, some freezone companies operate with no visa requirements, including companies for online activities.

 What are Free Zone Companies in Dubai?